lkrsova/lkrsova.github.io/_posts/2021-01-22-witcher-3-wandering-in-the-dark-level-design.md

 As many people did during the ongoing pandemic, I also returned to the video games.
 However, my rediscovered passion, I dropped out of when I was a teenager, comes with a bit of a plot twist.
 Playing video games and being an information science researcher interested in researching algorithms, user experience, and pop culture writ-large, inspired me to start documenting my thoughts and ideas about video video games.

 In this post, I want to look at the case of one of the early secondary quests of **<a href="https://thewitcher.com/en/witcher3" target="_blank">The Witcher 3: Wild Hunt</a>**, called **Wandering in The Dark**.
 I was so frustrated with this quest I had to write it out of my system.
-I love the environment design and immersive experience of this level, but I equally hated the frequency of facing difficult enemies so early on in the game without any sort of preparation or warning.
-This resulted in something I never liked doing even when I was an active gamer - I had to find support online in the forums and by watching a walkthrough.
+I loved the environment design and immersive experience of this level, but I equally hated the level design and its frequency of facing difficult enemies so early on in the game without any sort of preparation or warning.
+This resulted in something don't like doing because it ruins my experience from the game and my beliefs in my own abilities to figure out the game - I had to find support online in the forums and by watching a walkthrough.

 You'll soon realize, this post is also a rather cathartic way of writing myself out of the mild "trauma" induced by this quest.
 Like, I DID NOT expect to have my pixels kicked so many times so early and in such a brutal way... ¯\_(ツ)_/¯